jsupratman13/RoboSystem2016/README.md

-# Homework for RoboSystem2016
+#robobt system 2016 homework space
-modified device driver to do something interesting
+* modified device driver program and its demonstration is on folder HW1
+* the rest is for practice